Just Eat Takeaway confirms it’s gobbling up Grubhub in a $7.3B deal – TechCrunch

 Consolidation in the world of on-demand food ordering and delivery continues apace.
-Today, Just Eat Takeaway — the European company that only just got its own $7.8 billion merger approved by regulators in April of this year — officially announced that it has reached an agreement to acquire Grubhub in the US for an enterprise value of $7.3 billion.
+Today, Just Eat Takeaway — the European company that only just got its own $7.8 billion merger approved by regulators in April of this year — officially announced that it has reached an agreement to acquire Grubhub in the U.S. for an enterprise value of $7.3 billion.

 The company said the combined operation — which processed 593 million orders in 2019 — will have over 70 million combined active customers globally.

-Matt Maloney, CEO and founder of Grubhub, will join the Just Eat Takeaway.com Management Board and will lead the Combined Group’s businesses across North America.
+Matt Maloney, CEO and founder of Grubhub, will join the Just Eat Takeaway.com management board and will lead the combined group’s businesses across North America.
 Jitse Groen, CEO and founder of Just Eat Takeaway.com, will lead the combined business globally.

 “Matt and I are the two remaining food delivery veterans in the sector, having started our respective businesses at the turn of the century, albeit on two different continents.
 Both of us have a firm belief that only businesses with high-quality and profitable growth will sustain in our sector.
 I am excited that we can create the world’s largest food delivery business outside China,” Groen said in a statement.
 “We look forward to welcoming Matt and his team to our company and working with them in the future.”

-“When Grubhub and Seamless were founded, the online takeout industry didn’t exist in the U.S..
-My vision was to transform the delivery and pick-up ordering experience.
+“When Grubhub and Seamless were founded, the online takeout industry didn’t exist in the U.S. My vision was to transform the delivery and pick-up ordering experience.
 Like so many other entrepreneurs, we started modestly – restaurant by restaurant in our Chicago neighbourhood.
 Today, Grubhub is a leader across North America,” Maloney said in a statement.
 “I’ve known Jitse since 2007 and his story is much like mine.
 Combining the companies that started it all will mean that two trailblazing start-ups have become a clear global leader.
 We share a focus on a hybrid model that places extra value on volume at independent restaurants, driving profitable growth.
 Supported by Just Eat Takeaway.com, we intend to accelerate our mission to be the fastest, best and most rewarding way to order food from your favourite local restaurants in North America and around the world.
 We could not be more excited.”

 The deal caps off a tumultuous period for Grubhub, which as Maloney noted was also created through a combination with another rival, Seamless.
-The company has been in play for months and until just days ago was in acquisition talks with Uber Eats.
+The company has been in play for months and had been in acquisition talks with Uber’s Eats division.

+Uber was in talks with Grubhub on and off for about a year, according to a source familiar with the deal.
+Uber was still negotiating with Grubhub as of Wednesday morning.
+However, sources told CNBC’s Peter Faber that Uber was preparing to leave the deal over antitrust concerns.
+Ultimately, discussions broke down over a variety of concerns, including expected regulatory scrutiny, the source told TechCrunch.

+Grubhub announced the tie-up with Just Eat shortly after Uber confirmed publicly that it was walking away from the deal.

 Online food delivery has been a tough gig: on one hand, very popular with consumers, but on the other, an extremely commoditised and competitive business, where companies need to spend huge amounts of money to gain and keep customers.